KhaledSharif/quantopian-ensemble-methods/README.md

 |      Gradient Boosting Classifier     |          0.62         |          1.37          |          1.74         |          4.70          |

-Table 2: The table below compares the average values of the Sharpe, Sortino and Information ratios over 12-month periods for each of the three classification methods when used in simulation over the time-period 2010 to 2015.
+<center> <sub> Table 2: The table below compares the average values of the Sharpe, Sortino and Information ratios over 12-month periods for each of the three classification methods when used in simulation over the time-period 2010 to 2015. </sub> </center>

 |                                       |      Sharpe Ratio     |      Sharpe Ratio      |     Sortino Ratio     |      Sortino Ratio     |   Information Ratio   |    Information Ratio   |